Nordhorn: Buildings

 When walking about town, one finds little oases untouched by hectic daily life.
 In big, parklike gardens, behind old trees and tall rhododendron hedges, stately manor houses may be discovered.
 These villas built on Dutch models were textile manufacturers' homes a hundred years ago.
 A walk through Nordhorn will in many places also still bring to light signs of the recent and more distant past, be it the town hall completed in 1952 with its little belltower or the old well at the park at the Völlinkhoff.
-Memories of a time when the heavy blocks of sandstone used in the oil mill's edgerunner still fulfilled their original function are brought forth at the town park.
+Memories of a time when the heavy blocks of sandstone used in the oil mill's edge runner still fulfilled their original function are brought forth at the town park.

 When the grist mill and sawmill on the milldam were shut down, an almost 600-year history of milling came to an end in Nordhorn.
-These buildings were renovated and now offer an appealing venue for cultural events.
+These buildings have been renovated and now serve as appealing venues for cultural events.

 Nordhorn's industrial history was written by, among others, the Povel textile plant, which shut its gates in 1979 after nearly a hundred years of production.
 As a last witness to the town's economic heyday early in the last century, the former spinning works tower has been maintained as an industrial memorial.
 It serves today as a museum.
 The upper floor can be hired for private celebrations.

 In the Bussmaate, a former boggy area, another textile plant with an adjoining residential area for textile workers was built a hundred years ago.
 In the early 1950s, Professor Emanuel Lindner, lecturer at Bauhaus and student of Mies van der Rohe, together with architect Eberhard Heinrich Zeidler, who now lives in Canada, designed expansion building works for this business.
 With a clearly structured glass façade, the timeless industrial building fits seamlessly into the industrial complex dating from the Gründerzeit.
 This building today stands empty and is to be converted for urban development.

 Landscape

 The Vechte's riverine landscape and the canals with their rows of trees are a popular place for a walk, and to enjoy the idyll.
 The canals, built more than 100 years ago for transport and draining the moorlands, now form part of a faunal habitat with many species and are now used for leisure and recreation.
-Sluices made out of sandstone and clinker, some still worked by hand, separate different water levels and are popular destinations for nature lovers.
+Sluices made out of sandstone and clinker, some still worked by hand, separate different water levels, and are popular destinations for nature lovers.

 Fields and meadows frame farmlands on the town's outskirts.
-Wetlands and heathlands with birches, junipers and orchids growing wild are marks of this rustic landscape.
+Wetlands and heathlands with birches, junipers, and orchids growing wild are marks of this rustic landscape.
 In the Tillenberge a small protected area with heather, gnarled oaks and junipers.

 A fine legacy from the Gründerzeit is the Town Park (Stadtpark), a villa park of one of the earliest manufacturers.
 At the concert bowl in the Town Park, concerts regularly take place.